History of penicillin: Development of penicillin derivatives

 Further development yielded β-lactamase-resistant penicillins, including flucloxacillin, dicloxacillin, and methicillin.
 These were significant for their activity against β-lactamase-producing bacterial species, but were ineffective against the MRSA strains.

 Another development of the line of penicillins was the antipseudomonal penicillins, such as carbenicillin, ticarcillin, and piperacillin, useful for their activity against Gram-negative bacteria.
 The usefulness of the β-lactam ring was such that related antibiotics, including the mecillinams, the carbapenems and, most important, the cephalosporins, still retain it at the centre of their structures.

 β-lactam penicillins became the most widely used antibiotics in the world.
-Amoxicillin, a semisynthetic penicillin developed by Beecham Research Laboratories in 1970, was the most commonly used of all.
+Amoxicillin and ampicillin, semisynthetic penicillins developed by Beecham Research Laboratories, were the most popular antibiotics for outpatient care in the United States at the end of the 20th century, and amoxicillin widely used in swine medicine.
 In the early 21st century, antibiotic preferences differed from country to country: in Europe, amoxicillin was widely used in the UK and Germany; France, Italy and Spain preferred broad-spectrum combinations like co-amoxiclav; and the Scandinavian countries relied on narrow-spectrum penicillin V.